linben/dcos-toolbox/alicloud/README.md

 **Create OSS bucket and upload files**

-1. Copy all files in genconf/serve to OSS bucket (see sample script)
+1. Copy all files in genconf/serve to OSS bucket (see copy.sh for example)

 **Creating DC/OS cluster**